 Upstairs in the cottage, the double is also quite tight.
 Travel cots are best to go in the single room next door.

-The kitchen table will seat 6-8 easily, not 10.
-Big families will need to do two sittings.
+The kitchen table will seat 6-8 easily.

 The sitting room will seat 6 on chairs/sofas.
 There is a beanbag and a large footstool too.

 There is a small step coming in from the back door into the cottage and a slightly larger step into the Stables.
 There is a downstairs bedroom in the cottage and it has a walk in shower room with no steps.